Mortal/unisyms/README.md

 super/subscript digits e.g. `^2`, `_5`, and parentheses `^(`, `_)`.
 Completion is supported.

+In the `text` filetype (i.e. in `*.txt` files), backslash in insert mode is mapped to the same function as `CTRL-B`, except space is mapped to return while inputting the character name.
+This allows you to type `\gamma ` (including the space) to insert a γ.

 Invoke `:Uniname` on a range of lines to replace non-ASCII characters with their named-escape equivalent in Python, e.g. `γ` is replaced by `\N{GREEK SMALL LETTER GAMMA}`.